KGlendrange/Software-Security/README.md

 #### Notes – task 2

 Here you write your notes about how this task was performed.
+Task 2:
+Escaping malicious characters such as replacing the character < with &lt, which still displays it as a <.
+This prevents the user from injecting code.

 ### Task 3 – Cross-site request forgery (1 point)